 The sponsor will generally instruct the trustee to sell the securities as quickly as practicable during the dissolution proceedings without in its judgment materially adversely affecting the market price of the securities, but it is expected that all of the securities will in any event be disposed of within a reasonable time after the trust's dissolution.
 The sponsor does not anticipate that the period will be longer than one month, and it could be as short as one day, depending on the liquidity of the securities being sold.
-The liquidity of any security depends on the daily trading volume of the securities will not be adversely affected during the dissolution proceedings.
+The liquidity of any security depends on the daily trading volume of the security and the amount that the sponsor has available for sale on any particular day.
+Of course, no assurances can be given that the market value of the securities will not be adversely affected during the dissolution proceedings.